-The method of claim 1, wherein the restaurant identifier data comprise one or more of restaurant name data, restaurant location data, or restaurant identification code.
+The method of claim 1, wherein the source identification data comprise one or more of name data, location data, or an identification code.

-The method of claim 3, wherein said linking comprises:

-analyzing the restaurant identifier data to determine the common restaurants; and linking the formatted data associated with like common restaurants to a master restaurant data object.
+The method of claim 4, wherein said linking comprises: analyzing the source identification data to determine the common sources; and linking the formatted data associated with like common sources to a master data object.

-The method of claim 1,
+[6Pre] The method of claim 1,

-[5A] wherein said identifying comprises: training an algorithm to identify sets of identical menu items from the menu items across different delivery services, wherein the identified menu items include menu items having same or different spellings or descriptions; and
+[6A] wherein said identifying comprises: training an algorithm to identify sets of identical menu items from the menu items across different delivery services, wherein the identified menu items include menu items having same or different spellings or descriptions; and

-[5B] wherein said associating comprises, for each set of identical menu items, creating a master menu item that contains references to the identified identical menu items in that set.
+[6B] wherein said associating comprises, for each set of identical menu items, creating a master menu item that contains references to the identified identical menu items in that set.

-The method of claim 5, wherein said training an algorithm uses the multiple source menu items and/or previously collected menu data.
+The method of claim 6, wherein said training an algorithm uses at least the multiple source menu items or previously collected menu data.

-The method of claim 6, wherein said training an algorithm trains one or more word frequency models.
+The method of claim 7, wherein said training an algorithm trains one or more word frequency models.

-The method of claim 7, wherein training one or more word frequency models comprises labeling pairs of items matched using word frequency techniques.
+The method of claim 8, wherein training one or more word frequency models comprises labeling sets of items matched using word frequency techniques.

-The method of claim 7, wherein said associating comprises: processing the source menu items against the one or more word frequency models.
+The method of claim 8, wherein said associating comprises: processing the source menu items against the one or more word frequency models.

-The method of claim 1, further comprising:
+[11Pre] The method of claim 1, wherein said linking comprises: